alterNERDtive/VaultHunters-tweaks/README.md

 * Lowered the maximum amount of an item you might need across the board.

+### Sophisticated Backpacks

+* Re-enabled Jukebox Upgrade.
+Because why the fuck is that even disabled in the first place⁈

 ### Soul Shards

 * Increased drop rate of soul shards across the board.